h2oai/tutorials/Driverless AI/image-processing-in-driverless-ai/image-processing-in-driverless-ai.md

 When enabling fine-tuning, we are not limited to retrain only the classifier section of the CNN, but we are also able to retrain the feature extraction stage: the convolutional and pooling layers.

 **Note**: In practice, networks are fine-tuned when trained on a large dataset like the ImageNet.
-In other words, with fine-tuning, we continue the training of the architecture with the smaller dataset we have imported(running back-propagation).
-Fine-tuning will work better if the smaller dataset is not so different from the original dataset (ImageNet) our architecture was trained.
+In other words, with fine-tuning, we continue the training of the architecture with the large dataset we have imported.
+Fine-tuning will work better if the large dataset is not so different from the original dataset (ImageNet) our architecture was trained.
 (In practice, fine-tuning works for any dataset, no matter how large it differs from the ImageNet.
 And the reason for that is that pre-trained models in the early layers learned some simple representations like edges, strokes, etc. And these representations are always more useful than start training from the random weights).
 Once again, the pre-trained model will contain learned features relevant to our classification or regression problem.

 Before we explore a rerun of the first experiment from task one, let us end this task by mentioning one more default setting that was enabled by default during the first experiment.